easynet-world/7132-easy-kafka-accessor/README.md

 ### **3. Zero Manual Work**

-* ❌ No SQL writing required
 * ❌ No manual topic subscription
 * ❌ No configuration boilerplate
+* ❌ No complex Kafka setup code
 * ✅ Just create a processor file and implement one function

 ## 📋 **Complete Example**